The Romans named this settlement 'Flowing Water', ie Isca .

 Exeter Woollen Trail | |

-Exeter Wall Walk
+Exeter Wall Trail

 Look out for large grey blocks (Roman) taken from local quarries